thiagocapuano/waves-documentation/en/blockchain/binary-format/network-message-binary-format.md

-# Network messages binary format
+# Network message binary format

 All network messages shares the same structure except the Handshake.